 23. Ask your friends to do the same then share your creations – what better than seeing a video of some place that you haven’t visited yet, complete with the smiling face of your bestie in it?

 24. Print and frame some travel pictures – with printable photobooks available to order at the push of a button, there’s no good reason to store your photos where you can’t see them.
 Or why not just print a few of your favourites and make a collage on your wall?
-Doing something creative and travel themed is an excellent thing to do when you’re bored at home.
+Doing something creative and travel themed is an excellent way to ease your boredom.

 25. Upload your pictures/albums to social media – if, once upon a time, you made a pledge to upload all of your travels to your favourite social media site, there’s every chance your promise fell by the wayside part way through your trip.
 Use your non-travel time to finish what you started and share some travel joy with your friends in the meantime.